 How did I pick the best cameras for under $500?
 I judged each camera on several things.
 The most important is ISO performance.
 Then I judged lens selection and brand support.
 Lastly I judged the extras.
 Things you don’t need but may help future proof your camera.
 ISO performance is the most important aspect to me because its the only thing that affects your photos that keeps getting better with technology.
 Aperture is lens independant and shutter speed is solid.

-The Nikon D3400 is the best value for the money hands down.
+The Nikon D3500 is the best value for the money hands down.
 The top being ISO performance.
 With a max of 25,600 its more than enough to cover you in just about every situation.
-Personal note I’ve never gone above 16,000 in my wedding photography, so that 30% more light sensitivity will do you well!
+Personal note I’ve never gone above 16,000 in my wedding photography, so that 33% more light sensitivity will do you well!
 Nikon has been around for decades and have build an great line of lenses that will never leave you wishing you had more options.
 It also has the best battery life of any of the cameras on the list being able to achieve 1200 photos.
-And not that it matters but the d3400 has 4 million more pixels than the closest competitor on the list.
+And not that it matters but the d3500 has more than 4 million more pixels than the closest competitor on the list.
 The biggest area that camera fails in is the extras.
-The Nikon D3400 is the only camera on the list has does not have Wifi built in.
-You can buy a Wifi dongle for the camera however so you're not completely out of luck.
+The Nikon D3500 also has low power bluetooth built in which can AUTOMATICLLY upload the photos you take to your phone to be able to edit and share on the go!

 The Canon T6 is no where near the camera that the Nikon D3400 is BUT it has some perks that may make you consider it a great option!
 The camera's ISO goes up to 12,800 which is not the best but its pretty damn good.
 My first DSLR the Canon XT had a max ISO of 1600 and as long as youre shooting primarily in the day/evening time you will be more than fine!
 I also think that comparing ISO to ISO the canon looks better than the nikon.
 The biggest thing that Canon has going for it over Nikon is its lens selection.
 Its much more robust than nikon.
 Especially when it comes to telephotos like shooting sports or nature.
 So consider this when thinking about upgrading in the future.
 The T6 also has wifi built in which I love.
 Being able to send a photo to my phone to do a quick edit and then share is a huge bonus for me!